Cody Bellinger Player Props: Cubs vs. Mariners

-The Chicago Cubs and Cody Bellinger, who went 1-for-4 with a double and an RBI last time in action, take on Chris Flexen and the Seattle Mariners at Wrigley Field, Tuesday at 7:40 PM ET.
+Cody Bellinger -- 2-for-5 in his most recent game -- will be in action for the Chicago Cubs against the Seattle Mariners, with Logan Gilbert on the hill, on April 12 at 2:20 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Mariners.
+In his last game, he had two hits (going 2-for-5) against the Mariners.

 Cody Bellinger Game Info & Props vs. the Mariners